arangodb/arangodb/Documentation/Books/Manual/Programs/Arangod/Rocksdb.md

 `--rocksdb.wal-archive-size-limit`

-Mmaximum total size (in bytes) of archived WAL files to keep on a leader.
+Maximum total size (in bytes) of archived WAL files to keep on a leader.
-A value of `0` will not restrict the size of the archive, whereas any other value will restrict the size to about the specified value and trigger WAL archive file deletion once the threshold will be reached.
+A value of `0` will not restrict the size of the archive, so the leader will removed archived WAL files when there are no replication clients needing them.
+Any non-zero value will restrict the size of the WAL files archive to about the specified value and trigger WAL archive file deletion once the threshold is reached.
+Please note that the value is only a threshold, so the archive may get bigger than the configured value until the background thread actually deletes files from the archive.

 The default value is `0` (i.e. unlimited).